Skip to main navigationSkip to main content

 CVLP status - Recruiting

-The NHS Cancer Vaccine Launch Pad (CVLP) is looking to find people who may be able to take part in research trials for vaccines to treat cancer.
+The NHS Cancer Vaccine Launch Pad (CVLP) is a national study about finding people who may be able to take part in research trials for vaccines to treat cancer.

-Vaccines are usually used to stop people from getting a disease, such as polio or measles.
+Vaccines are usually used to stop people from getting a disease, such as polio or measles immunisations.
 Researchers are now looking at using vaccines to stop cancer coming back after it has already been treated.
 Cancer vaccines stimulate the body’s immune system to recognise and attack cancer cells.

 Who can participate?